michaeldijk/breakingbadme/README.md

 ***`closingMenus.js`:*** [One warning, One undefined variable](https://raw.githubusercontent.com/michaeldijk/breakingbadme/main/assets/readMeFiles/testing/jsValidator/closingMenus.png)
 1. **Undefined variable, which is due to use of JQuery** <br>
-Resolved this by adding `/*globals $:false */` to the top of my script, to let it know I'm using JQuery.
+Resolved this by adding `/*globals $:false */` to the top of my script, to let it know I'm using JQuery, on checking in JSHint.
 1. **Missing semicolon** <br>
 Fixed this error, by adding the semicolon on line #5.